Guillaume Courtet: Martyrdom

 On the 27th of September 1637 he and his companions were taken to Nishizaka Hill in Nagasaki for trial by torture, an attempt to make them apostatise.
 Notably, Nishizaka Hill was also the location of the martyrdoms of the 26 who’s stories had inspired Courtet as a boy.
 They were submitted to the "water torture", "torture of the awls" (needles under the fingernails), and the hanging torture of tsurushi.
 He remained true to his faith throughout the three day ordeal.
 In the evening on Michaelmas Day (29 September) 1637, he was removed from the tsurushi pit and beheaded along with the others who hadn’t already died from blood loss.
 A Portuguese Sailor witnessed the incident and provided the Dominicans of Manila with a record of the martyrs last words including Courtet’s.

 "Father William, having heard, asked the translators to say on his part to the judges that it was not because they were enemies of life and had desire to die that they came to Japan; rather, the purpose of their journey was not to die there but to preach the Gospel of Jesus Christ the true God."

 After their execution, the bodies of Courtet and his companions were immediately burnt to prevent them being venerated as relics.
 The ashes were then scattered at sea.

 Veneration

 Statue of Guillaume Courtet, in Sérignan, erected in 1894.

 Beatification and canonisation

-The Positio Super Introductione Causae or the cause of beatification was authored by respected historian, Fidel Villarroel, which led to his beatification on February 18th 1981 during Pope John Paul II's visit to the Philippines.
+The Positio Super Introductione Causae or the cause of beatification was authored by respected historian, Fidel Villarroel, which led to his beatification on February 18, 1981 during Pope John Paul II's visit to the Philippines.
 It was the first beatification ceremony to be held outside the Vatican in history.

-Guillaume Courtet was canonised together with the other 15 of the 16 Martyrs of Japan on October 18th 1987 in St Peter's Square, at the Vatican in Rome.
+Guillaume Courtet was canonised, together with another 15 martyrs of Japan, on October 18, 1987 by Pope John Paul II in St Peter's Square, at the Vatican in Rome.